Shreekar11/ai-interviewer/README.md

 - Streamlined Interview Creation
 - AI-powered interview experience
 - Interview feedback and summary
+- Distributed systems using message queue and worker pools.
 - Google OAuth using Supabase
 - Personal interview based on your profile
 - Custom interview according to your usecase